Scrut1ny/OpSec-Guide/README.md

 - [Status](https://status.im/)

 ### Privacy oriented DNS
+> [!IMPORTANT]
-- Using a privacy respecting oriented DNS is very important when using the internet, it allows you to bypass your ISP censorship (if any) and block them from seeing what websites you visit!
-Understanding how DNS works is a essential.
-The Domain Name System (DNS), the internets phonebook.
-DNS translates domain names to IP addresses so browsers can load Internet resources.
+> Utilizing a privacy-focused DNS is crucial for internet usage, enabling you to bypass potential ISP censorship and preventing them from monitoring your website visits.
+Understanding DNS, the internet's phonebook, is essential as it translates domain names to IP addresses for loading internet resources.
 - [Quad9](https://www.quad9.net) 🔥
 - [Cloudflare](https://1.1.1.1/)
 - [NextDNS](https://nextdns.io)